 McGraw’s roommate, Ed Kranepool, came over and told him that Grant wasn’t happy and he should go straighten it out.
 McGraw did.
 Immediately.

 In the chairman’s office, Grant said that he was offended by the outburst and “the only thing that will keep you here is if we start winning some ballgames.”
 One could say, the rest was history, but the Mets—and McGraw—continued to perform poorly in the weeks immediately after the midsummer summit.

-McGraw had some encouraging outings in August—including four scoreless innings before losing in the 13th inning in San Francisco—and then finally won his first game of the season on August 22, this time at the expense of another reliever, Jim Brewer, the right-handed screwball pitcher.
+McGraw had some encouraging outings in August—including four scoreless innings before losing in the 13th inning in San Francisco—and then finally won his first game of the season on August 22, this time at the expense of another left-handed screwball pitcher, Jim Brewer.
 The Dodgers held a 3-2 lead in the ninth at Shea when Felix Millan singled in the tying run off Brewer.
 After a Rusty Staub single, Brewer was lifted for Pete Richert, who promptly allowed the game-winning single to John Milner.
 McGraw was now 1-6 and the Mets were 57-67 and still in last place, though only six games behind the first-place Cardinals.

 Despite losing three of their next four to fall 12 games under .500 and 6½ games back, the Mets turned out to have the division right where they wanted it.
 By then, several Mets were finally healthy and the team took off.
 The offense started scoring runs and the triumvirate of Tom Seaver, Jerry Koosman, and Jon Matlack pitched brilliantly—as did George Stone—to help the Mets push from the basement to the top floor in the NL East in the last five weeks.
 And leading the way was the believer himself, Tug McGraw.